China is the manufacturing center of the world for many industries, and cookware is no exception.

 Every stainless steel collection is made in the United States out of locally-sourced materials.
 All-Clad cookware is certainly not cheap, but it’s worth the investment because it’s high-performing, elegant, and lasts a lifetime.

-All-Clad has nine stainless steel collections, three non-stick, and one copper, and each comes with a lifetime warranty.
+All-Clad has several stainless steel and non-stick collections, and each comes with a lifetime warranty.

 The brand’s best-selling collection is D3, which boasts three layers of fully clad materials.
 Another popular collection is D5 which takes it up a notch with five bonded layers for exceptional heat distribution.
 If you’re interested in All-Clad, check out my buyer’s guide to learn each collection’s pros and cons.

 All-Clad’s stainless steel collections are all made in the US.
 However, the non-stick collections — including HA1, B1, and Essentials — and the stainless steel lids are made in China.